 The Red Japanese Maple is a great choice for a yard in need of fall color.
 The Red Japanese is a deciduous tree and its new growth blooms a rich burgundy before turning to green with maturity.
 In the fall, however, the tree's leaf color changes again, flaunting yellow to orange foliage.
 This maple has a slow to medium growth-rate and reaches a mature height of only 15-25 feet with a spread of 20 feet.
 It is hardy in Zones 5-8.
-USDA ZONES: Zone5, Zone 6, Zone 7, Zone 8

-Most PlantMeGreen trees can be shipped and planted any time of year, unless the variety is specified as only seasonal delivery (such as bare root trees).
-Packages are typically shipped within 7-10 days from the time of your order.
+Most Plant Me Green trees can be shipped and planted any time of year, unless the variety is specified as only seasonal delivery (such as bare root trees).
+Packages are typically shipped within 5-7 business days from the date of your order.
 You will receive a tracking email upon shipment of your Plant Me Green purchase.
-Delivery time cannot be guaranteed, if a package needs to arrive prior to a specific date, or at a more convenient time for you, please notate that upon placement of your order.
+Delivery time cannot be guaranteed.
+If a package needs to arrive prior to a specific date, or at a more convenient time for you, please notate that upon placement of your order.
 On some occasions, severe weather and other unusual issues can delay shipping and delivery of your Plant Me Green package.
 Holiday shipping schedules are set by the carriers.

 First, decide on a planting location.
 Consider carefully what kind of sun, soil, and growing-space your tree or shrub will need.
 Once you've located the perfect spot, the hole you are digging must be at least double the width and as deep as the root system you are planting.
 The top of the root system should be level with the ground.
 Before placing the tree or shrub in the hole, use your hands to gently break up the root system.
 Once the tree is in place, backfill the hole with native soil and any leftover potting material.
 Pack down the soil to eliminate any air pockets.
 When finished, water thoroughly.
 To insure your plants a successful growth rate and productive life, plant your seedlings per the instructions included in your PlantMeGreen package.

-Maples prefer full sun or partial shade and may need to be staked when planted.
+Maples prefer full sun and may need to be staked when planted.
 Make sure to plant in an area where there is lots of room for the tree to grow.
 Create a 3-4 inch layer of mulch leaving room between the mulch and the tree's trunk.
 Water regularly after planting.
 Fertilize in spring and summer, and prune in late summer or early fall.